 - Klobuchar calls Nicolas Maduro a “dictator” and says that she approves of Washington seeking to push him out, and that a “military [response] should always be on the table.”
 However, she says the United States should focus on delivering humanitarian aid to the country.

 - She approved of Trump’s imposition of sanctions on Maduro’s regime, and of the Trump administration’s efforts to deliver aid across the Colombia-Venezuela border.

 - She says Venezuelans seeking asylum should also be granted temporary protected status, which allows immigrants from crisis-stricken countries to live in the United States for a limited time.

-- She is in favor of lifting the U.S. embargo on Cuba, which she calls a “failed policy.”
+- She told CFR that she is in favor of lifting the U.S. embargo on Cuba, which she has called a “failed policy.”